ItzBloxxy/HostNowX/README.md

 # HostNowX

-HostNowX is a Python application for managing multiple Minecraft servers.
-You can add, edit, run, stop, restart, and monitor servers easily!
+HostNowX is a Python application for hosting and managing multiple Minecraft servers!

 ---